 What will the current performance grade be based on, and what do the levels mean?

 The current performance grade is based on all of the assessments and homework that they have completed to date.
-Students are provided with a specific levels descriptor sheet before each assessment.
+Students are provided with a clear success criteria and suggested structure for all assessments.

 What should my daughter do if she feels she is struggling in the subject?